What is website visitor tracking?

 Data Privacy Implications

-This aspect of identifying visitors has direct implications for Europe’s GDPR data privacy compliance too… discussed briefly in a section further below, and also in more detail here (with specific vendor examples).
+Using software to identify your website visitors has direct implications for Europe’s GDPR data privacy compliance too… discussed briefly in a section further below, and also in more detail here (with specific vendor examples).

 For any of the software vendors I’ve profiled below, be sure to check with them to verify what you should expect regarding company vs. individual-level tracking in your specific implementation.